Splint (medicine): 1500s

-In the early 1500s gunpowder was introduced to Europe which caused a serious decline in the market of armor making.
-Armor makers had to figure out how to make a living with the skills they had already acquired.
-This led to the creation of braces due to the common use of metal in braces.
-Armor makers were knowledgeable in areas of the exterior anatomy and joint alignment, making braces the obvious replacement for their armor making.
-In 1517, after the evolution of the armor trade, injuries were being treated by metal braces secured by screws.
-Jumping to 1592, the first written piece on splints by surgeon Hieronymus Fabricius, shows various drawings of armor-like splints for the entire body.
+In the early 1500s, the introduction of gunpowder to Europe caused a serious decline in the armour-making market.
+Armourers had to find ways to earn a living using the skills they had already acquired.
+This led to the creation of braces, given the common use of metal in their construction.
+Armourers were knowledgeable about exterior anatomy and joint alignment, so making braces was an obvious alternative to making armour.
+By 1517, injuries were being treated with metal braces secured by screws, following the evolution of the armour trade.
+Fast forward to 1592, the first written piece on splints, by surgeon Hieronymus Fabricius, shows various drawings of splints resembling armour for the whole body.

 1700s–1800s

-In the mid-1700s, doctors and mechanics worked with each other to create splints for certain injuries.
-Surgeons need these mechanics to design and build the splints for them.
+In the mid-1700s, doctors and mechanics collaborated to create splints for specific injuries.
+Surgeons need these mechanics to design and construct the splints for their patients.
 Most splints were made of metal.
-Plaster of Paris, a white powdery substance used mostly for casts and molds in the form of a quick-setting paste with water, began to be used for immobilizing splints.
-This method was not a popular way of splinting as it took too long to dry and suitable fabric was sparse.
+Plaster of Paris, a white powdery substance used mainly for casts and molds in the form of a quick-setting paste with water, began to be used for immobilizing splints.
+This method was not a popular way of splinting as it took too long to set and harden, and suitable fabric was scarce.

-In the 1800s it was beginning to be recognized that rehabilitation after an injury was important.
-Orthopedics began to become a separate field from general surgery.
-A famous British Surgeon, Hugh Owen Thomas, created specialty splints that were cheap and best for injuries that were being rehabilitated.
+In the 1800s, it was beginning to be recognized that rehabilitation after an injury was important.
+Orthopaedics began to develop as a distinct field from general surgery.
+A famous British Surgeon, Hugh Owen Thomas, created speciality splints that were cheap and best for injuries that were being rehabilitated.
 By 1883, mechanics and surgeons separated due to class issues.
 This created two different areas that shaped the way braces were being created and distributed.
 Around 1888, F. Gustav Ernst, a dedicated mechanic, released a book illustrating upper body splints.
-In 1899, orthopedic surgeon Alessandro Codivilla followed suit and published a book explaining the importance of using surgical procedures to set up better results using splints.
+In 1899, orthopaedic surgeon Alessandro Codivilla followed suit and published a book explaining the importance of using surgical procedures to achieve better results using splints.